learnk8s/learnk8s.io/_blog/kubernetes-chaos-engineering-netsplit/index.md

 1519526807 Hello world! via k8s-hello-world-55f48f8c94-tjg4n
 ```

-It's time to drop the bomb.
 Let's delete the routing rules from the node.

 `kube-proxy` can operate in three modes: **userspace**, **iptables** and **ipvs**.
 The default since Kubernetes 1.2 is **iptables**.